Brandenburg Gate, Berlin,

 Author - Ali Garland

 Ali Garland is a full time blogger from the US, but she and her husband have been living in Berlin since 2015.
-She made it to all seven continents before her 30th birthday, travels carry-on only, and runs Berlin Travel Tips.
+She made it to all seven continents before her 30th birthday, travels carry-on only, and runs Berlin Travel Tips and two other blogs.

 Last Updated 6 September 2021